BuildForSDG/team-214-backend/README.md

     This will install pytest for running tests and flake8, linter for your project.

 #### To Note
-`src/app.py` is the entry to the project and source code should go into the `src` folder.
+`sme_financing/app.py` is the entry to the project and source code should go into the `sme_financing` folder.

-All tests should be written in the `tests` folder. tests/test_src.py is a sample test file that shows how tests should like.
+All tests should be written in the `tests` folder. tests/test_sme_financing.py is a sample test file that shows how tests should like.
 Feel free to delete it.

 #### Hints

 - Lint: `poetry run flake8`
 - Run tests using the command: `poetry run pytest`
 - Install dependencies:
   `poetry add <dependency>`
 - Install dev dependencies:
   `poetry add --dev <dev-dependency>`